jays-codes/core-java-2024/README.md

 # core-java-2024

-Jay's proj repo for Core Java topics
+Jay's proj repo for Core Java practice.
+List below ARE NOT NOTES.
+They are topics covered.